Gun murder was planned assassination reminiscent of terrorist ambush, court told

 The murder of a man in Co Down in 2019 was a “planned assassination reminiscent of a terrorist ambush”, a judge has said.

-Two men have been told the minimum term they must serve in prison for murdering Malcolm McKeown.
+Two men have been told they must serve sentences in excess of 20 years in prison before they can be considered for parole for the murder of Malcolm McKeown.

 Mr McKeown, 54, was shot as he sat in a BMW parked at the back of a service station in Waringstown.